 Cartagena is a pretty big city, which means you can probably get your hands on anything you need to make your bachelor party great.
 However, you may not be able to get your favorite brands.
 You want to have fun, but you also want to play it safe, so pack a stash of your favorite condoms, lube, recovery formulas, etc. Don’t plan on messing around with customs, either.
 You don’t want to end up in a Colombian prison or a U.S. prison, so don’t try to smuggle stuff in or out of either country; handle any illicit needs once you get there.
 Plus, bring some cash.
 While you don’t plan on getting in trouble, having some cash to handle any trouble that arises is always a good travel tip.

-Prostitution is legal in Colombia, but business must be conducted in “tolerance zones”.
+- Prostitution is legal in Colombia, but business must be conducted in “tolerance zones”.
 The best bet is to go to the nightclubs and bring the ladies back to your hotel or villa.
-It helps if you have someone in your party that can speak and understand Spanish.
-Look to spend about $100 per girl for the night.
-A good option is for everyone to grab a few women and throw a gangster pool party back at your villa (if you have one).
+It helps if you have someone in your party that can speak and understand Spanish, but not necessary.
+Prices vary as each entertainer sets their own prices.
+A good option is for everyone to discuss the rates with each entertainer, bring them back to your villa/hose rental and throw a party at the house.

 Partying in Cartagena is different than partying in some cities, where you expect to pay fees for a good table at a club.
 At Cartagena nightclubs, you can expect your costs to include cover and reasonably-priced drinks at every club mentioned above, and even relatively expensive bars and nightclub are cheap when compared to those stateside.
 However, nightclubs and bars in Cartagena are focused on dancing and socializing; don’t expect to park your crew at a table all night.
 This means lower prices, but could also mean a lower level of service than you’ve come to expect, depending on your usual party spots.